RSE-Sheffield/GPUComputing.github.io/education/intro_dl_sharc_dgx1/getting_started.md

 . ~/.bashrc
 ```

-Every time you log in to the node and in **all your job scripts**, you will need to load the module and activate the `caffe` conda environment again.
+Every time you log in to the node and in **all your job scripts**, you will need to load the module and activate the `caffe` conda environment again:

 ```
 module load libs/caffe/rc3/gcc-4.9.4-cuda-8.0-cudnn-5.1-conda-3.4-TESTING